-Each national WED population uses standardized criteria for each of four selection criteria that together are intended to represent the economic elite of a country: the heads of the publicly listed companies, other large companies, the wealthiest individuals in the country, and other relevant entities participating in the making of economic regulation.
+Each national WED population uses standardized criteria for each of three selection criteria that together are intended to represent the economic elite of a country: the heads of the publicly listed companies and other large companies, the wealthiest individuals in the country, and other relevant entities participating in the making of economic regulation.
 Because the precise sources and logic used to define these populations is subject to researcher discretion and expertise, these Reports are intended to clarify the specific logic and sources used by each national team.

 Ellersgaard, Christoph Houman, Christenen, Caroline Ahler, Larsen, Anton Grau and Lunding, Jacob Aagard.
 (2004).
 World Elite Database (WED) Methodological Report: Construction of the Economic Elite Population for Denmark", Version 2024.1.
+Version 2024.1.1

-Point of contact for the German WED team:
+Point of contact for the Danish WED team:

-Christoph Ellersgaard Copenhagen Business School Copenhagen, Denmark che.ioa@cbs.dk
+Christoph Houman Ellersgaard Copenhagen Business School che.ioa@cbs.dk

-The WED Denmark data contains information of 155 individuals, occupying 167 positions in 109 different organizations.
+The WED Denmark data contains information on 150 individuals in 166 positions.
 The selection of these individuals and positions is explained in the following pages of this Report, which outlines the specific selection criteria used for the study population.
-The date for all numbers and positions included is December 31st 2020, as is the exchange rate between Danish Kroner and US dollars.
+If not stated otherwise, the reference year of all data is December 31, 2020.